NikitaFalkon/rsschool-cv/cv.md

     return high + " " + low;
 }
 ```
+## **Education**
+Student, Yanka Kupala State University of Grodno (Faculty of Mathematics and Informatics)

 ## **English level**
-B1-B2(i attended English courses during this summer and have some practise in communication with native speakers)
+B1-B2 (I attended English courses during this summer and have some practise in communication with native speakers)